SFLutombi/her-stories-voices-unlocked/README.md

-# 📚 HerStories — A Blockchain Marketplace for Women's Voices
+# 📚 HerStories: A Blockchain Marketplace for Women's Voices

 South African women's stories, whether novels, survival stories, or life lessons, are often undervalued or silenced.
 HerStories lets women publish, share, and monetize their words one chapter at a time.